-Additional training shall be provided to affected employees whenever a change of tasks or procedures a change, such as the introduction or modification of tasks or procedures or the introduction of new engineering, administrative, or work practice controls, affects the employee's exposure.
+Additional training shall be provided to affected employees whenever a change, such as the introduction or modification of tasks or procedures or the introduction of new engineering, administrative, or work practice controls, affects the employee's exposure.
 The additional training may be limited to addressing the new exposures created.
 (8 CCR 5193; 29 CFR 1910.1030)

 Designated first aid providers shall receive training that includes the specifics of reporting first-aid incidents which involve blood or body fluids which are potentially infectious.
-(8 CCR 5193(g))
+(8 CCR 5193)